bryankeating10/Track-Workout-Split-Calculator/README.md

 ![Track Graphic](example-output.png)
 ## Contributing
 1. Fork the repo
-2. Creaet a new branch: 'git checkout -b feature-name'
+2. Create a new branch: 'git checkout -b feature-name'
 3. Make your changes
 4. Push your branch: 'git push origin feature-name'
 5. Create a pull request